vyca2017/content/content/faq/graphql-fragments/graphql-fragments.md

 ---
 ```

-* with `fragment PostInfo on Post` we define a fragment on the `Post` model called `PostInfo`
+* with `fragment PostInfo on Post` we define a fragment on the `Post` type called `PostInfo`
 * Now we can include the fragment anywhere in the query with `...
 PostInfo`

 ## Fetching A Single Node By Id

-Typically, you would use the model-specific query to fetch a single node, in this case a `Post`:
+Typically, you would use the type-specific query to fetch a single node, in this case a `Post`:

 ```graphql
 ---